erikalls18/deployAuth/README.md

 - Docker
 - Docker-compose
+- Create a .env file to store secrets and algorithm configurations.

 ## Installation

 - Clone the repository
 - Grant execute permission to the wait_for_it.sh file
+- buil the aplication with docker compose build
 - Start  the application with docker-compose up